LucasSan/lucassan.github.io/_posts/2020-04-19-shallow-copy-deep-copy.markdown

 this one will be true because object2 has a reference to object1 memory address (like we saw in Shallow Copy).

-Any questions, opinions or insults !? show your love in comments section, see ya! ;)
+Any questions, opinions or insults !? ;)